ottomatic-io/pyphantom/README.md

 pyphantom
 =========

-Communicate with Vision Research Phantom® cameras with python.
+Communicate with Vision Research Phantom® cameras with python

 Installation
 ------------